SebNag/kuka_kr6r900sixx_moveit_gazebo_setup/readme.md

 ## Overview

-This package contains the configuration files and ros packages required to simulate the _kuka kr6r900sixx_ manipulator in Gazebo together with `ros_control` and the `MoveIt!` motion planner.
+This package contains the configuration files and ros packages required to simulate the _kuka kr6r900sixx_ manipulator in `gazebo` together with `ros_control` and the `MoveIt!` motion planner.

+Directory structure of the `kuka_experimantal/kuka_kr6_gazebo` package:
  * _launch directory_:
     * Requires a valid `xarco URDF model` in the `kuka_kr6_support` package to load the robot model onto the parameter server.
 The robot model parameter is saved as `robot_description`.
     * Inits and starts the `gazebo ros_control interface`